1 - GUIDELINES FOR SUBMISSION OF ABSTRACTS

 Two reviewers will assess abstracts, using a blind assessment system.
 The Scientific Committee will judge the abstracts exclusively on the basis of the average ranking obtained from the reviewers’ assessment.
 The evaluation process shall follow these criteria:

 - Suitability for the themes of the event;

 - Relevance, up-to-date and innovative nature (new application/contribution to existing knowledge);

 - Conceptual and methodological suitability to attain the aims and results;

-- Characteristics of the paper in terms of organization, synthesis and clarity of exposition;
+- Characteristics of the abstract in terms of organization, synthesis and clarity of exposition;

 - Suitability of the title;